 During 2010, we began construction on Merrimack Premium Outlets located in Merrimack, New Hampshire.
-This new center, which will be wholly owned by us, is expected to open in the second quarter of 2012.
-The estimated cost of this project is \$145.0 million, and the carrying amount of the construction in progress as of June 30, 2011 was \$64.8 million.
-Other than this project, our share of other 2011 new developments is not significant.
+This new center, which is wholly owned by us, is expected to open in the second quarter of 2012.
+The estimated cost of this project is \$144.0 million, and the carrying amount of the construction in progress as of September 30, 2011 was \$79.3 million.
+Other than these two projects, our share of other 2011 new developments is not significant.

 In addition to new development, we incur costs related to construction for significant renovation and expansion projects at our properties.
-During 2011 we expect to reinstitute our redevelopment and expansion initiatives which were previously reduced given the downturn in the economy.
-We expect our share of development costs for 2011 related to renovation or expansion initiatives to be approximately \$350.0 million compared to approximately \$124.0 million in 2010.
+During 2011, we have reinstituted our redevelopment and expansion initiatives which were previously reduced given the downturn in the economy.
+Renovation and expansion projects are currently underway at numerous centers, and we expect our share of development costs for 2011 related to renovation or expansion initiatives to be approximately \$350.0 million compared to approximately \$124.0 million in 2010.